 Well, the metaphor of being a car (or a hamburger) is a pretty accurate one.
 Two articles I read this week discuss how health care leaders have been turning to the big manufacturers—Toyota, for example—to increase efficiency, production and profits.

-Kaiser Health News (KHN) puts a positive spin on this trend:
+Kaiser Health News (KHN) puts a positive spin … read on

 Two big health insurance mergers are in the works: Aetna plans to buy Humana for $33 billion, and Anthem will take over Cigna for a whopping $54.2 billion.